What a Man (song): Cover versions

-Other cover versions and uses

-The television show Bill Nye the Science Guy features "Whatta Brain", a parody of this song by En Vogue parody band En Lobe, in the episode "Brain".
-Australian rock band New Waver covered the song in 1994 and released their cover as a cassingle.
-Funny or Die released a version of this song with Bruno Mars singing and acting out various scenes.

-The Disney rap album "Mickey Unrapped" features "Whatta Mouse", a parody of the song about Mickey Mouse.
-The song was also distributed at McDonald's locations in the UK in 1999 as part of an enhanced CD EP.

-The original Linda Lyndell version of the song was also covered by German singer Lena Meyer-Landrut as the theme song to the 2011 German film What a Man.
+"What a Man" was covered by German singer Lena Meyer-Landrut as the theme song to the 2011 German film What a Man.
 It is featured on the Platinum edition her second studio album Good News and on the film soundtrack album.
 It was released on 2 September 2011 as CD single and Digital download in Germany, reaching number 21 on the German Singles Chart.
 A music video for the Lena version was released.

-A sub-unit of South Korean girl group I.O.I from Produce 101 sampled the hook of the Salt-N-Pepa version for their song "Whatta Man" which was released on August 9, 2016.
+Both the American hip hop band Salt-N-Pepa and the Korean pop girl group I.O.I sampled the song in their hit songs entitled "Whatta Man", released in 1993 and 2016, respectively.

+Jessica Mauboy recorded a version of "What a Man" for the soundtrack of the 2012 film The Sapphires.